MarioCR-sw/directory_auto/README.md

-This program has been tested for Windows, but not (yet) for Linux.
+This program has been tested for Windows and Linux.

 Download the files in "example" for a sample of the functionality of this program.